Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_assassin_allow_cannibal_kill               0       // Whether the Assassin can kill a Cannibal without damage penalty, even if it is not their target ttt_assassin_allow_vindicator_kill             1       // Whether the Assassin can kill a Vindicator without damage penalty, even if it is not their target ttt_assassin_allow_vampire_kill                1       // Whether the Assassin can kill a Vampire without damage penalty, even if it is not their target (only created and used when "ttt_vampire_is_monster" or "ttt_vampire_is_independent" is enabled) ttt_assassin_is_independent                    0       // Whether Assassins should be treated as members of the independent team (rather than the traitor team)
+ttt_assassin_allow_cannibal_kill               0       // Whether the Assassin can kill a Cannibal without damage penalty, even if it is not their target ttt_assassin_allow_vindicator_kill             1       // Whether the Assassin can kill a Vindicator without damage penalty, even if it is not their target ttt_assassin_allow_vampire_kill                1       // Whether the Assassin can kill a Vampire without damage penalty, even if it is not their target (only created and used when "ttt_vampire_is_monster" or "ttt_vampire_is_independent" is enabled)

 // Vampire
 ttt_vampire_is_monster                         0       // Whether Vampires should be treated as members of the monster team (rather than the traitor team)